supagraph/supagraph/docs/sync/README.md

 We're also able to construct our entity collections much quicker if we supply an option set which doesn't collect `tx` or `block` information at all, but there are few things we should be aware of;

 - All events from all handlers are sorted by block prior to processing to ensure we approach them in the correct order.
-- If we are collecting blocks from multiple chains and the order that events are processed matters for the resultant `Entity`, we must use `collectBlocks = false` to collect all `blocks` enabling us to sort by `block.timestamp`
+- If we are collecting blocks from multiple chains and the order that events are processed matters for the resultant `Entity`, we must use `collectBlocks = true` to collect all `blocks` enabling us to sort by `block.timestamp`
-- If we use `collectTxReceipts`, we're unable to say which address the `log` relates to, this is okay in situations like `erc20` tokens, because they emit a `from` address in the `log` data.
+- If we don't use `collectTxReceipts`, we're unable to say which address the `log` relates to, this is okay in situations like `erc20` tokens, because they emit a `from` address in the `log` data.

 Finally we need to think about how often we call this `sync` method, it would never make sense to call it more frequently than the average block time, but there really is no bound for how infrequently we call it.